thebhaavesh007/Hand-Written-Digit-Recognition-master/README.md

   - `predict.py`: Script for making predictions on new images.
 - **`models/`**: Saved model weights and architecture.

+## Live Demo

+Check out the live demo of the handwritten digit classification model on our [website](https://your-demo-url.com).
+You can interact with the model, upload your own handwritten digits, and see the predictions in real-time.

 ## Setup

 1. Install dependencies: